 Peru’s Underdog: 10 Things You Miss by Skipping Lima

-Accessible Travel Note: If you’ll be traveling to Lima with a wheelchair, head over to our post on a Wheelchair User’s Guide to Lima, Peru.
+Accessible Travel Note: If you’ll be traveling to Lima with a wheelchair, head over to our post on a Wheelchair User’s Guide to Lima.

 1. The Malecón Boardwalk

 The Malecón runs along the top of Lima’s cliffs and offers beautiful views over the Pacific ocean.
-“Malecón” translates to boardwalk in Spanish.
+“Malecón” translates to “boardwalk” in English.
 The Malecón covers a good portion of Lima’s coast with expansions underway.

 Most commonly, you’ll hear people refer to the Miraflores district when talking about the Malecón.
 The Malecón is filled with park goers, runners, photographers, gymnasts, and lovers.

 The Park of Love is one of the most famous attractions along the Malecón.
 The “El Beso” sculpture was designed by famous Peruvian artist Victor Delfín.
 The story goes that the longest kiss there lasted over 9 hours!

 You’ll find plenty of people around the Park of Love honoring the statue.
 However, don’t get too carried away with your partner…they’ve got security around making sure the area stays family-friendly.

 Other notable sites of interest you’ll encounter on the Malecón is the Faro la Marina lighthouse towards the northernmost part of Miraflores, Grau Park (make sure to stop for coffee at Buenavista Cafe!) and a skateboard park.

 You’ll encounter parks of every size between these areas, all offering beautiful ocean views.

 If you walk south along the Malecón boardwalk from the Park of Love, you’ll arrive to the Larcomar mall in about 10 minutes.